FestPackd tips

 The car camping community (the random friends, the shared canopies, the 4am campfire conversations) is a huge part of the Coachella experience.
 Safari is more comfortable but more isolated.
 You trade spontaneity for amenities.
 Whether that's worth it depends entirely on you.

-It sells out almost immediately.
+It usually sells out quickly

 Safari passes go on sale before general admission and disappear within minutes.
 If you're considering it, sign up for the notification and be ready to purchase the moment they drop.
 There is no "I'll think about it" window.
 Hesitation is elimination.